ruslana-rovdo/responsive/README.md

 ***

 If you have any questions or suggestions, you can write to the `issues` section or email me - `contact@sineylo-dev.ru`
+> Semantic versioning is used on this repository - [semver.org](https://semver.org)